-By REP of Record; or

 TDSP upon first review

 Bulk Insert

 No changes to the Bulk spreadsheet should be added for this subtype.
 The attachment of files to individual issues prior to submission is required for an issue to be valid, and the Bulk feature cannot accommodate this.